LarnuUK/corgi.py/bot-help.md

 - `$Events` - Give a list of ongoing and upcoming events on the server.
 - `$EventDetails` - Gives full information on a specific event on the server.
 Must be followed by the event's unique ID.
 For example `$EventDetails 101`.
 - `$GermanPairing` - Initiates a three player team pairing process against a mentioned user using the German Pairing Method.
 For example `$GermanPairing @Ryan`.
 You will first be asked if won the roll off, so please ensure you roll off for who picks the table first.
 Can only be used in table channels.
+- `$loscheck` - Initiates a volumetric LOS check.
+The bot will prompt you with questions and then provide an image to demonstrate the LOS.
+Can only be used in table channels.

 *With the exception of `$heret`, the following commands must be used in a bot channel.*